openoms/lightning-node-management/highonchainfees.md

       `bos open` and `bos fund`
       * [C-lightning CLI](https://lightning.readthedocs.io/lightning-fundchannel_start.7.html#)
       `lightningcli fundchannel_start id amount [feerate announce close_to push_msat]`
+  * avoid opening public and private (unannounced) channels in the same batch - defeats the purpose of not announcing channels in the gossip

-## Do not leave channel opens pending for more than 2016 blocks (~2 weeks)
+## Do not leave a channel open pending for more than 2016 blocks (~2 weeks)
-Pending channels will become "stale" after two weeks - the peer will forget about the funding transaction, so the channel will never become online.
+A pending channel will become "stale" after 2016 blocks - the peer will forget about the funding transaction, so the channel will never become online.
 - the only option left to unlock the funds from the multisig will be an (expensive) force close.

 * Use CPFP (never RBF)